cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 Movies are irreplaceable parts of the 21st century social life.
 People are continuously watching new movies, recieving numerous movie recommendations to watch, and even cuts a couple movies in the middle.
 Considering all this data, wouldn't it be very useful to have a tool that can record all the movies that you watched, currently watching, or noted to watch.
 With Cardstack framework, you can easily build this practical dailylife tool.

-First, go ahead and clone this GitHub repo, which is an empty [Cardstack Project Template] (https://github.com/cardstack/project-template).
+First, go ahead and clone this GitHub repo, which is an empty [Cardstack Project Template](https://github.com/cardstack/project-template).

 ## Creating the Movie Card